abdfaizaan/mslearn-openai/Instructions/Labs/00-GettingStarted-V2.md

 ## Let's Get Started with Azure Portal

-1. On your virtual machine, click on the Azure Portal icon as shown below:
+1. In the LabVM, click on the **Azure portal** shortcut of the Microsoft Edge browser, which is created on the desktop.

    ![Inicie el Portal de Azure](../media/sc900-image(1).png)